 As a Philadelphia slip and fall lawyer, we tell our clients all the time there are a few steps to take after your fall that are critical.
 Not only will they help ensure that you can heal from your injuries as soon as possible, but they can help you prepare for making a claim.

-Step 5.
-Contact a Personal Injury Attorney.
+Step 6.
+Contact a Philadelphia Slip and Fall Lawyer.
 After your accident, you might not be sure of which steps to take legally.
-If you have been hurt at in a slip and fall injury, it’s important that you have the support of an experienced slip and fall lawyer that Philadelphia counts on to pursue fair compensation for your physical injuries, pain, and suffering.
+If you have been hurt in a slip and fall injury, it’s important that you have the support of an experienced slip and fall lawyer that Philadelphia counts on to pursue fair compensation for your physical injuries, pain, and suffering.